osmancakir/osmancakirioblog/content/about/osman_cakir.md

 <img src="osman_cakir_blog_photo.jpg"></img>

-As someone with diverse interests, I am trying to maintain a peaceful life with lots of books, films, a little bit music on the side.
-Without comparing myself to anyone, I try to get (and give) as much as love, laughter and an understanding how things work and evolve around me.
+I am someone with diverse interests.
+My way of giving life a meaning is to maintain a peaceful life with lots of books, films, a little bit music on the side.
+I try to get (and give) as much as love, laughter and an understanding how things work and evolve without comparing myself to anyone.
 I help organizing a Turkish [film festival](https://tuerkischefilmtage.de/) in Munich.
-I like djing electronica/downtempo music with melodic warmth.
+I like [djing old vinlys](https://soundcloud.com/soureditor) from different cultures' music.
 My favourite activity is sitting on a bench somewhere in the city listening to the wave of thoughts in my mind quietly while enjoying my coffee.
 These moments then become what I write about.

-I worked in many jobs to pay my bills and to earn my bread and butter.
-Such job experiences include; working as a bicycle courier at [Foodora](https://www.foodora.de/en/?r=1), being a stage crew at [Bavaria Film](https://www.bavaria-film.de/) and being a counter at public transportation at [PTV Group](https://www.ptvgroup.com/en/).

-For data analysis and coding related experiences, so far, I  helped a small electronics wholesale company in Augsburg to expand their online sales channels and did an internship at [Fogra Research Institute](https://www.fogra.org/en/) where I built a data dashboard to track the renewal dates of the color print certifications provided by the institution.

-All of these experiences, have taught me, to show up on time and be responsible, providing quality-oriented service, the importance of being cooperative and getting the job done when the deadline is tight, as values.

 I completed my undergraduate degree in Economics at Yildiz Technical University in Turkey with the 2nd highest GPA.
 Then I earned an M.Sc. in Economics Degree from Ludwig Maximilians University of Munich.
 I am now trying to understand how cultural heritage is shaping the experience of living throughout the history of mankind with the help of data science methods.